 I’m so vain I think everything you write is about me and demand that you stop writing or let me dictate what you write.

 “I see that you have blocked me on Flickr.
 It is perhaps the best thing.
 I don’t know.
 We are two different people, as all people are different though.
 Deep in the need for a relationship to flourish is the need that one feels they are understood.
 I think that when you decided that the friendship was not working out, this is really what was happening.
 Many will understand you as you understand many.
 When people understand others, seek to do this, this is the path to peace.
 I understand also this is a great undertaking and as I said to you before, takes much work.
 I do not take the blocking as an insult or anything like that.
 I think you are doing what is important for you to do, not in anger or anything other then this is best.
 I wish you much good cheer and I say no more.
 Recently I spoke highly of you to another because that is the way I think about you, Rob.
 That my messages to you were that and a sharing of what I think is only how I am with others.
 It is in good spirit though and always deeply expressed.
 We I think both have very strong personalities, though my is on the side of whimsicalness and laughter.
 I see much in life to laugh about and be of good cheer.
 I do though express.”

-I’ve also heard that the writer randomly contacts the people who read my blog to trash me, though I have not verified this.
+I’m told the narcissist still trashes me to anyone who will listen and trash anyone who defends me; s/he still randomly contacts the people who read my blog to trash me, though I can’t verify this.